Why should we close the loop? Advancing environmental practices in construction

-In the process of supporting our clients' ambitious environmental goals, we've reflected on the best ways to provide practical, impactful ways of making a difference to reduce energy used, emissions and make the most of the resources we use.
+In the process of supporting our clients' ambitious environmental goals, we've reflected how to provide practical, impactful ways of making a difference to reduce energy used, emissions and the resources we use.

 How many planets do we need?